DamBasement/hugo-blog/content/pages/about.md

 ## Content

 Content will vary.
-I like different things so I will write different stuff.
+I like different things so I will write about different stuff.
 Here a list of what I think will pop up. :)

-1. Cybersecurity
+- Cybersecurity
-2. Web Development
+- Web Development
-3. Photography
+- Photography
-4. Society
+- Society
-5. Music
+- Music
-6. Movies
+- Movies

 Thanks for stepping by!